 - Validation of results

-Experience with multiple operators has proven the value of an early understanding of customer information/data needs, agreement on the extent of the measurement campaign, coordination of coincident ground measurements (as available), and agreement on approach to validation.
+Experience with multiple operators has proven the value of an early understanding of customer information/data needs, agreement on the extent of the measurement campaign, coordination of coincident ground measurements (as available), and an agreement on an approach to validation.

 Demonstrations with hydro operators included measurements of dams, reservoirs and reference sites – generally for a full year.
 Analytics included both point-source and area emissions estimates, and variations over time/seasons.
 Coincident measurements were generally limited water sampling, over approximate periods.

 GHGSat has publicly released a satellite measurement of methane emissions from the Lom Pangar Dam in Cameroon.
-The full dataset is available, free of charge, upon request at email@example.com.
+The full dataset is available, free of charge, upon request at [email protected].

 Benefits to Operators